MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 Login account User Login

-User within DB User = Schema User (mapped to a Login)
+User within DB User = Schema User (mapped to Login)

 Schema Same as User Separate object

-Default Schema Automatic (User=Schema) Must be set explicitly
+Default Schema Automatic (User=Schema) Must be designated separately

 8. Conclusion

-• In MS SQL Server, Login, User, and Schema each exist separately and need mapping.
+• In MSSQL, Login, User, and Schema each exist separately and need mapping

-• The sysadmin (DBA) account is always mapped to dbo and can't change its Default Schema.
+• The sysadmin (DBA) account is always mapped to the dbo schema → its Default Schema can't be changed

-• So to use per-task Default Schemas, you must create separate Login–User accounts.
+• Therefore, to use a per-task Default Schema, you have to create a separate Login-User account

-📦 Migrated from my own Korean blog (my own writing).
+📦 Migrated from the Tistory blog I used to run.
 Original: taehyuklee.tistory.com/29

 Share𝕏f